masoodtariq/health-checks/README.md

 Probability and statistics are not as difficult as we think.
 Cuury with full of spicies always cause bitter problems.
 Alhamdulilah done with final exams.
-Now just left web project. lets see what happens.
+Now just left web project. lets see what happens. waiting for HCIA AI exam curiously.lets see what happens.